mathewbushuru/algorithms/README.md

     } else if (value > node.value) {
       node.right = this.deleteNode(node.right, value);
     } else {
-      // delete current node
       if (node.left === null && node.right === null) {
-        // has no children
         node = null;
       } else if (node.left === null) {
-        //has one right child
         node = node.right;
       } else if (node.right === null) {
-        // has one left child
         node = node.left;
       } else {
-        // has two children
         const minRight = this.findMinNode(node.right);
-        // minRight is larger than all left subtree values
-        // and ofc smaller than all right subtree values
-        // alternative would be to use max value in left subtree node.value = minRight.value;
+        node.value = minRight.value;
         node.right = this.deleteNode(node.right, minRight.value);
       }